aws-samples/eks-workshop/content/intermediate/241_pixie/using_pixie/http_data.md

 Hide the script editor using the same command to show it: `ctrl+e` (Windows, Linux) or `cmd+e` (Mac).

-The output should show the request with the error you recently triggered.
+The output shows the request with the error you recently triggered.
 Click on a row to inspect the row data in json format.
 Scroll down to the `resp_body` json key and you can see that our error is a `database connection error`.

 ![http_request_error](/images/pixie/http_request_error.png)